cadeyrn/newtaboverride/README.md

 The permission to read and modify browser settings is only needed if you enable the option to automatically use your home page as new tab page.
-Without this permission New Tab Override does not know your home page and you have to manually set your new tab page.
+Without this permission New Tab Override does not know your home page and you have to manually set your home page as new tab page.

 #### silent permissions